department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/alpha.md

 #### 2. Create an alpha plan

 Before you start your design sprints, map out your work over the course of the alpha phase.
 Start by identifying your team's goals for the alpha phase.
+Consider these questions:

 * Based on your discovery research and findings, what kinds of solutions make the most sense in terms of meeting your users' needs?
 * Which of those would you like to move forward with and test?